Margaret Avery: The Color Purple

 After The Color Purple and Oscar nomination, Avery did not work on film or television for two years.
-She said "The fact that I didn’t work for a couple years after The Color Purple is not unique.
-It not only happens to White actors sometimes, but with Black actors, too; but more so for women of color.
+She said, "The fact that I didn’t work for a couple years after The Color Purple is not unique.
+It not only happens to White actors sometimes, but with Black actors, too, but more so for women of color.
 At the time, most women of color who were in the business were limited to Black film; whereas my counterpart like Danny Glover, went on to Lethal Weapon One, Two, and Three.
 He didn’t have to be limited to a Black film; he didn’t have to be married to a family, or related to somebody, like we women have to.
 I didn’t work for a couple years after The Color Purple.
 What saved me was the college lecture circuit.
-I kind of got a backlash for two reasons: one, no one would even think of me for a television role because they figured she’s too big to do TV now.
+I kind of got a backlash for two reasons; one, no one would even think of me for a television role because they figured she’s too big to do TV now.
 That was the pattern."

+Subsequent work

 In 1988, Avery starred in the period drama film Blueberry Hill, and the following year appeared in action film Riverbend.
 In 1990, she appeared in The Return of Superfly, another blaxploitation film.
-In 1992, Avery starred in the ABC miniseries The Jacksons: An American Dream as Martha Scruse, mother of Katherine Jackson, who was played by Angela Bassett.
+In 1992, she starred in the ABC miniseries The Jacksons: An American Dream as Martha Scruse, mother of Katherine Jackson, who was played by Angela Bassett.
 In 1995, she co-starred opposite Harry Belafonte in the drama film White Man's Burden.
 The following years, she guest-starred on number of television series, including Walker, Texas Ranger, JAG, and Bones.
 In 2008, Avery played Mama Jenkins in Welcome Home Roscoe Jenkins, opposite Martin Lawrence and James Earl Jones, and Sarah Brown in Tyler Perry's Meet the Browns, which also stars Angela Bassett.

 From 2013 to 2019, Avery played the role of Helen Patterson in the BET drama series, Being Mary Jane.
 She played Taraji P. Henson' mother in the 2018 action film Proud Mary.
 She later guest-starred on Grey's Anatomy and Better Things.

 Personal life

-In January 1974, Margaret Avery married Robert Gordon Hunt.
-They have one daughter, Aisha Hunt, and divorced in 1980.

-Margaret Avery lives in Los Angeles, and remains active in the show business.
-While continuing to act, she also works with at-risk teenagers and battered women of the Greater Los Angeles Area.
+Avery lives in Los Angeles and remains active in show business.
+Continuing to act, she also works with at-risk teenagers and battered women of the greater Los Angeles area.
+She holds a master's in psychology degree from the Phillips Graduate University, and worked as a psychotherapist for the Los Angeles Unified School District.
 She was interviewed by Melody Trice on The Melody Trice Show about her activism.
+She is a spokesperson for the Lupus Foundation of America.